 Femme Fatale Cosmetics is a company that is based in Australia.
 They’ve got some gorgeous duochrome shades and beautiful nail polish.

 Pretty Serious Cosmetics

 Pretty Serious Cosmetics is another Australian company by the awesome blogger Kaz.
 Her nail polishes are beautiful and I like her eyeshadows.

 Ellie from DreamWorld makes her own eye shadows.
 She’s got some really interesting collections, too.
 She likes vibrant color!
 She also will take customer requests, which is really nice.

 The companies listed below are companies that I no longer support.
 I no longer support many of these because of bad customer service, questionable business practices or ethics, or products that don’t meet my standards.
 The vast majority of these are for bad customer service.
+If you sell a person a product, then don’t deliver the product, I consider it to be questionable business practices and bad customer service.
+Not every product or every company is right for every person.
+You may not be bothered by the same things that bother me, such as bullying or harassment.
 These are my opinions.
 Please draw your own conclusions.